Coachella Who? Houston’s Honeyland Festival Is The Cultural Event For Us, By Us

 The Honeyland Festival is shaping up to be the next big event serving as a one-stop shop for all things Black culture.
 Slated to take over Crown Festival Park in Sugar Land, Texas on November 11-12, the inaugural festival will feature Mary J. Blige, Jazmine Sullivan, Tems, Lucky Daye, and Chlöe Bailey as headliners.
 Additional musical performances listed in the star-studded lineup include Coco Jones, Paul Wall, Slim Thug, Scarface, and Tobe Nwigwe, who will serve as the festival’s “Houston Ambassador.”

 Houston has Staci Hallmon, IMG’s Senior VP of Arts and Entertainment Events for North America, to thank for bringing this musical event to life.
 Hallmon, who has previous leadership experience working with Fortune 500 companies such as Walmart, Coca Cola, Disney and Verizon, famously worked as the Senior Vice President and General Manager of BET Networks, and has 15 years of experience at ESSENCE Magazine –– where she was among the powerhouses behind ESSENCE Festival.
-Her time working with the historic brand for ESSENCE Fest was personally impactful, and Hallman hopes to create a similar experience that can appeal across multi-generations, including Gen-Zers, through Honeyland.
+Her time working with the historic brand for ESSENCE Fest was personally impactful, and Hallmon hopes to create a similar experience that can appeal across multi-generations, including Gen-Zers, through Honeyland.

 AdvertisementADVERTISEMENT

-In a conversation with Refinery29 Unbothered about the upcoming festival, Hallman shared that the goal of Honeyland is to create an environment where all facets of Black culture can be celebrated in a region that is too often ignored.
+In a conversation with Refinery29 Unbothered about the upcoming festival, Hallmon shared that the goal of Honeyland is to create an environment where all facets of Black culture can be celebrated in a region that is too often ignored.
 From music (Beyoncé!
 Outkast!
 Usher!) to fashion even down to popular slang, the South has something to say.

 “We want a full plate of experiences where we get to be celebrated, elevated and inspired,” Hallmon explains.